jadef/portfolio/readme.md

 When *Gulp* is watching any Sass file saved in the `source/sass/` folder.

 All Sass will compile into a single css file: `/public/main.css`

+# Deployment

+use the bash script to automatically package and deploy the public folder:

+`bash ./utils/deploy.sh`